 The Prime Minister is an MP and head of the government.
 The leader of the party that wins the most seats in a general election is appointed Prime Minister by the Queen.

 The Prime Minister is officially responsible for choosing the other members of the government.

 The Prime Minister used to be able to set the date for the next General Election.
 Since the passing of the Fixed Term Parliament Act 2011 this is no longer the case.

 The Prime Minister answers questions every Wednesday in the House of Commons from midday to 12.30pm.
 Questions can come from any MP and on any subject.

 Leader of the Opposition

-Rt Hon Jeremy Corbyn MP, leader of the Labour party, is the current Leader of the Official Opposition.
+The leader of the largest opposition party is the Leader of the Official Opposition.
 This role commands an additional salary to the parliamentary salary received as an MP.
 The Leader of the Official Opposition picks a 'Shadow Cabinet' to follow the work of government departments.